 We utilize highly sophisticated imaging technology that can detect breast cancer at the earliest stages, when treatment can be most effective.
 The combination of highly trained, caring technologists and the latest imaging technology allows us to deliver the highest quality of care.

 Mammography is an X-ray exam of the breasts used to screen for or diagnose breast cancer.
-Melbourne Regional Medical Center offers state-of-the-art digital imaging technology for mammograms.
-With digital technology, radiologists can zoom in on particular areas or change brightness or contrast for even greater visibility, and results can be read immediately.
+With the use of digital technology, radiologists can zoom in on particular areas or change brightness or contrast for even greater visibility, and results can be read immediately.
 It offers numerous benefits to women, including:

 - Improved accuracy of screening exams, especially for women with dense breast tissue